Work on Performance 3

 The subject is a part of the following study plans

-- Directing and Dramaturgy for Alternative and Puppet Theatre (B.A.) (required main subject)
+- Directing for Devised and Object Theatre in English (M.A.) (required main subject)